-&lt;sup>1Includes iPad®, eBook, tuition, physical textbooks, uniform, and STRF as required; total program costs will vary depending on transfer credit accepted, course repeats, etc. The stated price includes all applicable state and local sales and use taxes.
+&lt;sup>1Includes iPad® for program starts on or before May 5, 2025, eBook, tuition, physical textbooks, and STRF as required; total program costs will vary depending on transfer credit accepted, course repeats, etc. The stated price includes all applicable state and local sales and use taxes.